 How to get to Alpensia

 To travel there independently, the most convenient way is to use the direct shuttle buses from Seoul; these are privately operated and require advance reservation, take 2.5 hours, and cost around 20,000 won.
 See here for schedules & booking; they can also arrange direct private transfers from the airport.

-Alternatively, you can take public buses from Seoul’s Nambu Terminal or Dong Seoul Terminal to Hoenggye Bus Terminal (in Daegwallyeong), and a local bus or taxi from there (3 hours plus, all in).
+Alternatively, you can take public buses from Seoul’s Nambu Terminal or Dong Seoul Terminal to Hoenggye Bus Terminal (in Daegwallyeong), and a local bus or taxi from there (3 hours plus, all in); for the local bus schedule see this page on Yongpyong’s site (scroll down), this bus does an infrequent loop from town to Yongpyong to Alpensia and back to town.
+You can pay for the bus using a T-Money card if you have one.

 The private shuttles are way more convenient, and well-worth the extra 5 dollars or so.